Health Care Funding for Incarcerated Youth

 Health Insurance in Juvenile Detention and Confinement Facilities

-Youth incarcerated in juvenile detention and confinement facilities eventually return to their communities, hopefully to live productive and healthy lives.
-It is important to provide needed health care services, including early diagnosis and treatment for communicable diseases, that address their unique needs.
-The likelihood that needed health care will be provided is, however, contingent upon the availability of funding for these health services.
-Children who are placed in foster homes, private residential facilities, or group homes remain eligible for Medicaid, assuring that the federal and local governments share in the cost of required health care.
+When youth incarcerated in juvenile detention and confinement facilities return to their communities, it is important that they receive support to help them live productive and healthy lives.
+This support includes needed health care services, such as early diagnosis and treatment for communicable and chronic diseases.
+The likelihood that needed health care will be provided is contingent upon the availability of funding for these services.
+Justice-involved youth who are placed in foster homes, private residential facilities, or group homes remain eligible for Medicaid, ensuring that the federal and local governments share in the cost of required health care.

-NCCHC urges equality in access and funding for health care and, therefore, recommends that all youth in public and private confinement and detention facilities remain eligible for all public (e.g., Medicaid) and private health care coverage consistent with state and local eligibility requirements.
-NCCHC urges prerelease insurance application/enrollment and prerelease coordination to ensure postrelease continuity of care.
-NCCHC also recommends that states suspend rather than terminate Medicaid insurance following arrest and detention in order to facilitate quick reactivation upon release.
+NCCHC supports equality in access and funding for health care and recommends that all youth in public and private confinement and detention facilities remain eligible for all public (e.g., Medicaid) and private health care coverage consistent with state and local eligibility requirements.
+NCCHC advocates that youth apply for insurance enrollment and participate in prerelease coordination of care to ensure continuity of care upon release into the community.
+NCCHC also recommends that states suspend rather than terminate Medicaid insurance following detention in order to facilitate quick reactivation upon release.

 Adopted by the National Commission on Correctional Health Care Board of Directors